aginnovationaustralia/emissions-calculators/README.md

 # Usage

-You can find more details on using the NPM package in it's [README](./packages/calculators/README.md) file.
+You can find more details on using the NPM package in its [README](./packages/calculators/README.md) file.
 It can be as simple as:

 ```javascript
 import { calculateBeef } from '@aginnovationaustralia/emissions-calculators/calculators';